dennis-tra/optimistic-provide/README.md

 The lifecycle of content in the IPFS network can be divided in three stages: publication, discovery and retrieval.
 In the past much work has focussed on improving content discovery while efficiently storing provider records at appropriate peers is similarly important as it needs to be repeated periodically.
-This document proposes an optimistic approach to storing provider records in the libp2p Kademlia DHT to significantly speed up the process based on a priori information about the network size and accepting minimal too many provider records.
+This document proposes an optimistic approach to storing provider records in the libp2p Kademlia DHT to significantly speed up the process based on a priori information about the network size.
+It comes with the trade-off of potentially storing more provider records than desired.
+I would argue that the speed-up gains justify this inefficiency.

 ## Motivation